xenago/nix-scripts/vpn/README.md

 Related to the use of VPNs.

+## Override network path when dealing with conflicting subnets

+It is a common problem to be on e.g. `192.168.1.x` locally, and also connected to a remote subnet with the same IP space.
+On linux, this can be temporarily worked around.

+For example, to connect to `192.168.1.20` over the VPN tunnel rather than the local network:

+`sudo route add 192.168.1.20 dev tun0`

 ## OpenVPN

 The OpenVPN ecosystem makes it absolutely certain that you won't be able to connect to an older but properly-configured VPN server due to mindless 'security' changes.
 I'm accessing TLS sites though my VPN, I don't care if the tunnel is `AES-128-CBC` and therefore slightly less private - just let me connect!
 It's way more secure to allow a valid user into the VPN, than it is to block them thinking that AES isn't secure enough.
 Availability is a cornerstone of security, this is plain insanity.